 Medicare Part B has a standard premium that most Medicare beneficiaries will be required to pay a part B premium.

 When you become eligible for Medicare, you begin your Initial Enrollment Period.
 This enrollment period continues for 3 months after your month of eligibility, usually the month of your 65th birthday.

-But if you miss that window and don’t enroll until the month after you will have a month with no coverage before it begins.
-If you want until the second or third month after your month of legibility, your coverage will not start for two months.
+But if you miss that window and don’t enroll until the month after, you will have a month with no coverage before it begins.
+If you wait until the second or third month after your month of legibility, your coverage will not start for two months.

 For most Americans, this isn’t an issue.
-Most will begin their enrollment into Medicare 3 months prior to their 65th birthday ensuring the coverage will begin on the first day of their birthday month.
+Most will begin their enrollment into Medicare 3 months before their 65th birthday, ensuring the coverage will begin on the first day of their birthday month.

 The General Enrollment Period starts on January 1st and continues to March 31st Annually.
 When Medicare beneficiaries enroll using the GEP their coverage will start on July 1st.

 The Special Enrollment period allows Medicare beneficiaries eight months to start Medicare after leaving a group health plan or creditable employer coverage.
 This start date is usually the month after you apply for Medicare.